-Excluding the effects of foreign currency rate fluctuations, our total revenues increased in the fiscal 2024 periods presented, relative to the corresponding prior year periods, due to growth in our cloud and license business' revenues, which were partially offset by a decline in our hardware business' and services business' revenues.
-The constant currency revenues increase in our cloud and license business in the fiscal 2024 periods presented, relative to the corresponding prior year periods, was attributable to growth in our cloud services and license support revenues as customers purchased our applications and infrastructure technologies via cloud and license deployment models and also renewed their related cloud contracts and license support contracts to continue to gain access to the latest versions of our technologies and to receive support services, partially offset by a decrease in our cloud license and on-premise license revenues.
-In our hardware business, the decrease in revenues in the fiscal 2024 periods presented was due to the emphasis we placed on the marketing and sale of our growing cloud-based infrastructure technologies and strategic hardware offerings and the de-emphasis of our sales and marketing efforts for certain of our non-strategic hardware products and related support services.
-In our services business, the constant currency decrease in revenues in the fiscal 2024 periods presented was primarily attributable to a decrease in our consulting revenues.
-In constant currency, the Americas region contributed 48% and 61%, the EMEA region contributed 28% and 24% and the Asia Pacific region contributed 24% and 15% of the constant currency total revenue growth during the second quarter and first half of fiscal 2024, respectively.
+Total revenues increased by \$1.1 billion and \$2.0 billion in reported currency in the second quarter and the first half of fiscal 2025, respectively, relative to the corresponding prior year periods, due to a \$1.2 billion and a \$2.2 billion increase in cloud and license revenues, partially offset by a \$28 million and an \$87 million decrease in hardware revenues and a \$38 million and a \$157 million decrease in services revenues, in each case during the second quarter and the first half of fiscal 2025, respectively, relative to the corresponding prior year periods.
+Excluding the unfavorable effects of foreign currency rate fluctuations of less than 1% in the second quarter of fiscal 2025 and 1% in the first half of fiscal 2025, the increase in our cloud and license business revenues was primarily due to growth in our cloud services revenues as customers purchased our applications and infrastructure technologies and also renewed their related cloud contracts to continue to gain access to the latest versions of our technologies.
+In constant currency, applications cloud services and license support contributed 25% and 28% and infrastructure cloud services and license support revenues, in each case in the second quarter and the first half of fiscal 2025, respectively.
+In our hardware business, the constant currency decrease in revenues in the fiscal 2025 periods presented was due to the emphasis we placed on the marketing and sale of our growing cloud-based infrastructure technologies.
+In our services business, the constant currency decrease in revenues in the fiscal 2025 periods presented was attributable to a decrease in revenues from each of our primary services offerings.
+The Americas region contributed 82% and 74%, the EMEA region contributed 15% and 18% and the Asia Pacific region contributed 3% and 8% to the constant currency total revenue growth during the second quarter and the first half of fiscal 2025, respectively.